tensorlayer/TensorLayer/docs/user/contributing.rst

 Your method and example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you have a new method or example in terms of Deep learning and Reinforcement learning,
-you are welcome to contribute.
+If you have a new method or example in terms of Deep learning or Reinforcement learning, you are welcome to contribute.

-* Provide your layer or example, so everyone can use it.
+* Provide your layers or examples, so everyone can use it.
 * Explain how it would work, and link to a scientific paper if applicable.
 * Keep the scope as narrow as possible, to make it easier to implement.